-- DFPS posted a procurement solicitation document for the desired technology, and vendor responses are under review. - DFPS conducted a survey of the APS mobile technology users and used the results to address technical and practice issues.
-These results will help guide appropriate usage of mobile technologies by CPS.

-- Ninety CPS investigation and family based safety services workers were provided tablet PCs in May 2006 to pilot their use and examine potential issues.
+- DFPS conducted a survey of the APS mobile technology users and used the results to address technical and practice issues.
+These results helped guide appropriate usage of mobile technologies by CPS. - Ninety CPS investigation and family based safety services workers were provided tablet PCs in May 2006 to pilot their use and examine potential issues.
 The pilot showed that tablet PCs could be integrated into CPS casework successfully.
 Plans were completed to distribute tablet PCs to investigation and family based safety services workers statewide.
-Implementation began in August 2006, with statewide completion projected for October 2006. - Approval of the tablet PC pilot and implementation plan was secured from the Federal Administration for Children and Families.
-This approval was needed to secure the funding match DFPS receives for information technology projects related to the Statewide Automated Child Welfare Information System. - Nine regional "road shows" have been conducted to demonstrate tablet PCs to the supervisors of caseworkers who will be receiving tablets. - A vendor has been awarded the contract for development of the CPS Mobile Protection System for the tablet PC.
+Implementation occurred from August to October of 2006. - Approval of the tablet PC pilot and implementation plan was secured from the Federal Administration for Children and Families.
+This approval was needed to secure the funding match DFPS receives for information technology projects related to the Statewide Automated Child Welfare Information System. - DFPS posted a procurement solicitation document for the desired technology.
+A vendor was awarded the contract for development of the CPS Mobile Protective Services (MPS) application for the tablet PC that enables caseworkers to document case activities into their tablet PCs when in the field.